-Risk Capital and Prospective Solvency assessment is a key aspect of FIRL's risk management, and a major consideration in FIRL's capital planning process.
+Risk capital and prospective solvency assessment is a key aspect of FIRL's risk management, and a major consideration in FIRL's capital planning process.
 FIRL uses a projection model to project the Bermuda Statutory Balance Sheet, Income Statement and Statement of Capital and Surplus (the "CSR forms") forward to the end of the planning horizon.
 This framework measures risk over multiple time horizons and under different levels of stress.

-The output of this assessment in a key input to FIRL's capital management decisions, and is communicated to FIRL's Board of Directors in conjunction with capital management recommendations.
+The output of this assessment is a key input to FIRL's capital management decisions, and is communicated to the Board in conjunction with capital management recommendations.